fabferri/az-pattern/101-ilb-ha-ports-1vnet/README.md

      [root@nva1 ~]# tcpdump -n -i eth0 -q -t host 10.0.3.10 > cap1.txt
      [root@nva2 ~]# tcpdump -n -i eth0 -q -t host 10.0.3.10 > cap2.txt

-You need to trigger the event where the session will be slit up between nva1 and nva2.
+You need to trigger the event where the TCP sessions will be slit up between nva1 and nva2.
-When capture file on nva1 and nva2 are both not empty, use the grep command to check the soruce port of the TCP flows.
+When capture file on nva1 and nva2 are both not empty, use the grep command to check the source port of the TCP flows.
-A TCP flow transit through the same nva.
+A TCP flow passes through the same nva.

 To verify a specific TCP flow is served only by a single nva:
 - open one of cap file (i.e. cap1.txt),